sanjeev-epam/docker-local/README.md

 # Local Docker Repo
-This is a simple local docker, meaning do not set on Production.
+This is a simple developer setup for Sitecore Development in the local Computer using Docker.
+Please do not use this for Production.
 Please use at your own risk if you like.
+Please let me know if you find any issues while running, I will do my best to fix/update

 ## To Use
 - Clone the Repo